SRainGit/CAE-LO/README.md

 # Notes
 1. Generated interest points and features for sequence 00 and 01 can be found in [GoogleDrive](https://drive.google.com/open?id=1MATZrnTgBXeKmaIyC-x5dRHrZ6hX9Hl0).
-2. The extracting voxel patches part is slow, I will try to do some optimization.
-3. The data arragement format is simple.
+2. The data arragement format is simple.
 Just serveral folders like "KeyPts", "Features", "InliersIdx", "SphericalRing", etc.
-4. If you have any problems or confunsions, please post them in ISSUES or contact me by email.
+3. If you have any problems or confunsions, please post them in ISSUES or contact me by email.